-key audit matters are matters that, in our professional judgement, were of most significance in our audit of the financial report of the current year.
-These matters were addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-For each matter below, our description of how our audit addressed these matters is provided in that context.
+A key audit matter is a matter that, in our professional judgement, was of most significance in our audit of the financial report for the current year.
+This matter was addressed in the context of our audit of the financial report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+For each matter below, our description of how our audit addressed the matter is provided in that context.